szulqarnain/CryptoView/exams/blockchain/frontend+web3.js.md

 ### Deliverables:

-- A working React app with the following features:
+- A working page with the following features:
   - Web3.js integration to fetch and display the user's wallet address and ETH balance.
   - ETH price fetched from an external API and displayed on the UI.
   - A threshold input field and a price alert system when the price crosses the threshold.